electricbookworks/electric-book-gui/docs/_developers/user-access.md

 ## Summary

 1. Save a plain-text list of users in `electricbook-users.txt` in your repo root.
 (Don't commit it.)
-2. To update the list on your staging or production server, run either `make users-staging` or `make users-production`.
+2. Deploying the app will update your user list.
+To update *only* the user list without a full deploy, run either `make users-staging` (for your staging site) or `make users-production` (for your live site).

 ## Detail